Nampa, Idaho: History

 A Carnegie library was built downtown in 1908; it burned down after the library moved in 1966.
-Nampa Public Library was then located on the corner of 1st Street and 11th Avenue South in the old bank building.
-A new library, located on 12th Avenue South, was opened in March 2015.
+Nampa Public Library was then on the corner of 1st Street and 11th Avenue South in the old bank building.
+A new library, on 12th Avenue South, opened in 2015.

 Deer Flat Reservoir, an offstream irrigation storage reservoir, was constructed by the United States Bureau of Reclamation between 1906 and 1911.
-Known locally as Lake Lowell, it is surrounded by the Deer Flat National Wildlife Refuge, which was established in 1909 by President Theodore Roosevelt.
+Known locally as Lake Lowell, it is surrounded by the Deer Flat National Wildlife Refuge, established in 1909 by President Theodore Roosevelt.
 The refuge is administered by the U.S. Fish and Wildlife Service.
 Lake Lowell is filled by the concrete New York Canal; the water is diverted from the Boise River a few miles below Lucky Peak Dam.

-The Idaho State School and Hospital was built northwest of Nampa in 1910, for the state's developmentally challenged population, and opened in 1918.
+In 1910, the Idaho State School and Hospital was built northwest of Nampa for the state's developmentally challenged population.
+It opened in 1918.
 The institution was largely self-sufficient, with a large farm staffed by the residents.
 The higher-functioning residents also cared for residents who could not care for themselves.
-Much has changed in the care of persons with developmental disabilities from the time of the state school's opening.
-The land for the old farm was sold and are now golf courses (Centennial and Ridgecrest), and the residents no longer give primary care to other residents.
-The institution is modernized and remains in operation, though a few of the oldest buildings are now used to house juvenile offenders.
+The land for the farm was sold and is now golf courses (Centennial and Ridgecrest), and the residents no longer give primary care to other residents.
+The institution is modernized and remains in operation, though a few of the oldest buildings now house juvenile offenders.

 Nampa held an annual harvest festival and farmers' market from about 1908, a time of celebration and community fun.
 From this festival emerged the Snake River Stampede Rodeo in 1937, which continues to this day.
 It is one of the top 12 rodeos in the pro rodeo circuits.

-A local congregation of the Church of the Nazarene built a small elementary school in 1913, later growing to Northwest Nazarene College in 1915 and finally to Northwest Nazarene University.
-The university currently has a student body of 2,500 undergraduate and graduate students.
+In 1913, a local congregation of the Church of the Nazarene built a small elementary school, which became to Northwest Nazarene College in 1915 and finally Northwest Nazarene University.
+As of 2025, the university has approximately 1,800 undergraduate and graduate students.

 Karcher Mall opened in 1965, the first enclosed shopping mall in the Treasure Valley.
-Many area residents have memories of having an Orange Julius, sitting on Santa's lap, or playing games at the Red Baron arcade in the mall.
-Karcher Mall was "the place to gather" for several decades until the Boise Towne Square mall was built in Boise in 1988, drawing business away.
-Karcher Mall struggled for many years, but is making a comeback.
-With a new I-84 interchange nearby, the area is booming with new business.
+It was "the place to gather" for several decades until the Boise Towne Square mall was built in Boise in 1988, drawing business away.
+Karcher Mall was renamed District 208 in 2022.

 The Idaho Press-Tribune is the local newspaper for the Canyon County area.
 Since early 2009, the facility has been the contract printer for The Idaho Statesman, whose antiquated press equipment was retired and not replaced.